-The purpose of the Tempe City Building Code is to provide minimum standards to safeguard life, health, property and the public welfare by regulating and controlling the design, construction, quality of materials, use, occupancy, location and maintenance of all buildings and structures within the City.
-The Building Code Advisory Board of Appeals was created to interpret the provisions of the Building Code in those special cases where the provisions may be inadequate and/or do not cover an issue in question; approve the use of alternate materials or methods of construction as long as these are at least the equivalent of those prescribed in the building code in suitability, strength, effectiveness, fire resistance, durability, safety and sanitation; recommend new regulations to the members of the City Council; and grant variances to provisions of the Building Code.
-(City Code, Sec.
-8, 110.3.1)
+The purpose of the Tempe City Building Code is to provide minimum standards to safeguard life, health, property, and the public welfare by regulating and controlling the design, construction, quality of materials, use, occupancy, location, and maintenance of all buildings and structures within the City.
+The Building Code Advisory Board of Appeals interprets the provisions of the Building Code in those special cases where the provisions may be inadequate and/or do not cover an issue in question; approves the use of alternate materials or methods of construction as long as these are at least the equivalent of those prescribed in the Building Code in suitability, strength, effectiveness, fire resistance, durability, safety and sanitation; recommends new regulations to the members of the City Council; and grants variances to provisions of the Building Code.

 To access agendas and minutes for meetings prior to 2012, visit the Archives.